Updated on 18th December 2025 | 3:21 PM | #XATSyllabus2026

-Understanding the XAT syllabus 2026 is crucial for effective preparation, as it helps you identify important topics, allocate study time smartly, and strengthen your exam strategy to maximise your score.
-The syllabus is set by XLRI Jamshedpur. which does not contain any fixed number of topics, nor does it typically release a fixed XAT syllabus every year.
+Understanding the XAT 2026 syllabus is crucial for effective preparation, as it helps you identify important topics, allocate study time smartly, and strengthen your exam strategy to maximise your score.
+The syllabus is set by XLRI Jamshedpur, which does not prescribe a fixed list of topics and does not officially release a detailed syllabus every year.
 The XAT 2026 syllabus includes four major areas, namely:

 XAT has one unique section, i.e. Decision Making, that hasn’t been seen in other MBA entrance exams, and candidates must prepare separately.
-The XAT exam syllabus for 2026 remains unchanged, but the pattern has been revised.
-The essay writing section has been removed from the XAT 2026 exam, and General Knowledge will now comprise only 20 questions.
-It is expected that the XAT 2026 question paper will have 95 questions.
-The exam will last only 180 minutes, and to score a good percentile in the XAT exam, candidates must cover every topic covered under the XAT exam syllabus.
+The XAT syllabus for 2026 remains unchanged; however, the exam pattern has seen structural changes.
+The essay writing section has been removed from the XAT exam and is no longer part of the XAT 2026 paper, and the General Knowledge section comprises 20 questions.
+The XAT 2026 question paper is expected to have a total of 95 questions, and the exam duration is 180 minutes.
+To score a good percentile in the XAT exam, candidates must aim to cover all key areas of the XAT syllabus.

-The XAT syllabus is as complicated as the CAT syllabus, and candidates must spend some time understanding it to prepare a strategy for the exam.
-Like CAT, there is no official XAT syllabus, so it is advisable for all the XAT takers to be aware of the XAT Exam Pattern 2026, which has to be carefully looked at.
+The XAT syllabus is extensive and requires a clear understanding to plan an effective preparation strategy.
+Like CAT, there is no official XAT syllabus, so it is advisable for candidates to be familiar with the XAT Exam Pattern 2026 and review it carefully.

 XAT Exam Syllabus 2026 comprises four main sections that are to be looked at thoroughly: